openapi-json-schema-tools/openapi-json-schema-generator/samples/client/3_1_0_unit_test/java/README.md

 - type: string
   format: date
 ```
-Because of use cases like this, a datetime.date is allowed as an input to this schema, but the data
+Because of use cases like this, a LocalDate is allowed as an input to this schema, but the data
 is stored as a string.
 </details>